open/close all folders

 - Squishy Wizard: While their Caligines and ability to control Darkspawns make them genuinely dangerous opponents, they don't have access to Umbrae, and unlike Darkspawns and Cataphractoi, their body technically is still human, so they usually can be killed or beaten up just as easily as any mortal.
-Most of them are well-aware they don't stand a chance against a Princess in a direct fight, which is why they usually prefer to rely on manipulations and behind the scene schemes, or legions of enthralled Darkspawns.
+Most of them are well-aware they don't stand a chance against a Princess in a direct fight, which is why they usually prefer to rely on manipulations, behind the scene schemes, or legions of enthralled Darkspawns.

 - All Your Powers Combined: They have access to both Umbrae and Calignes, and can switch between a human, Mnemosyne-like appearance and a Darkspawn-esque monstrous form.

 - Came Back Wrong: How they are born; Whenever someone dies while having crossed the Despair Event Horizon, this can result in the creation of a Cataphract with a twisted parody of his appearance and memories.

 - Death by Despair: How they are born.